josh-works/intermediate-ruby/_posts/2021-06-11-rails-test-audit/2021-06-11-rails-test-audit.md

 For one customer, I took a 5 min test suite to 1:10, a 75% reduction in speed, thanks to VCR.
 I'll show you exactly how I did this.

 For another customer, I got a ~20min test suite to ~11min, but it failed when getting pushed to CircleCI, and then the underlying issue (some _really_ slow DB queries) got partially fixed, so I'm auditing the app a second time, expecting to find a different set of issues.
+(Update, CircleCI is happy, tests are now ten minutes, with another minute or two coming off in the next PR)

-For the third customer, the app is huge, complicated, and the tests take so long they don't run the whole suite on a regular laptop - it's delegated to CircleCI, and test runs eat up a lot of credits and time.
+For the third customer, the app is huge, complicated, and the tests take so long they don't run the whole suite on a regular laptop - it's delegated to CircleCI, and test runs are parallelized, but eat up credits and time.

 I'm going to offer all of my lessons learned as this finished guide soon.
 Preorder the guide for $49, or an upgrade package that will come with at least a 1-hour call, where we talk about your questions, we can screenshare through your codebase, etc. Any purchaser gets added to my slack group, and you can ping me with questions at any time.